 Explore Lake Clark

 Full-Day Unguided The options are limitless.
 We drop you off, we pick you up or we do both.
 For the adventurous, we recommend an early morning departure from Port Alsworth.
 Cruise the north shore of Lake Clark and head to The Islands.
 On the way, pull up on the beach at the mouth of the Kijik River for a picnic lunch and you will see why the early Dena'ina Athabascan settled near here.
 From Kijik continue another 30 minutes along the shore until you come to Priest Rock.
 Check out the old cabin and look for signs of one of Priest Rock's legends.
 From here start heading to The Islands.
 You probably need more than a full-day to experience it all, but you will enjoy every minute of what time you have.
 At the day's end, the Tulchina will swing in and take you back to Port Alsworth.....Or, simply relax and let us drop you off and we will come pick you up.
 Cost: One-way water taxi trip for 2 $275.
 (Includes double kayak, one-way water taxi.)
 Roundtrip water taxi for 2 $460.
 (Includes double kayak and roundtrip water taxi.) ***Rates may vary depending on exact route of your trip.
 Contact us for more information.

 Priest Rock Public Cabin

 Priest Rock Public Cabin

-Planning to stay in Lake Clark National Park's new public use cabin?
+Planning to stay in Lake Clark National Park's public use cabin?
 Let us provide you with the transportation and gear you need!
-Our water taxi, the Tulchina, departs from Port Alsworth and can haul passengers, gear and kayaks in one trip.* In our opinion, kayaks are a must have when staying in this perfectly located cozy cabin.
+Our water taxi, the Tulchina, departs from Port Alsworth and can haul passengers, gear and kayaks in one trip.* In our opinion, kayaks are a must have for exploring when staying in this perfectly located cozy cabin.
 Need gear?
 We can set you up with camp chairs, cookstove, sleeping bags, even drinking water!
-Water taxi service to Priest Rock public use cabin is $165 one way.
-Kayaks and gear are additional fees.
-Go to recreation.gov to make your cabin reservations and contact us to reserve your water taxi and kayaks!
+Go to recreation.gov to make your cabin reservations and contact us to reserve your water taxi and kayaks.

 Little Lake Clark